Jensderond/security-assignments/content/docs/assignment-3.md

 The new version of the website uses the [Caddy webserver](https://caddyserver.com/), a webserver with automatic TLS with strong configurations by default.
 It explicitly excludes soms cipher-suites that are concered as "not secure" today.
 TLS is automatically configured using the ACME protocol (Let's Encrypt).
 Caddy handles certificate renewal so that the website always uses a valid certificate.
 It has even builtin man-in-the-middle (MITM) attack detector that can detect possible website impersonations. *OWASP A6:2017 - Security Misconfiguration*

 ### Lock-out policy
+The lock-out policy is used in the application to protect ourselves from attacks on users accounts.
+Like the iCloud hack back in 2014 there was a possibility to make unlimited attempts to login with user credentials.
+With our lock-out policy users have 3 tries after that, their account will be locked and they need to contact the site admin. *OWASP A2:2017 - Broken Authentication*

 ### Input sanitizing